 - David Pennington, PhD (San Francisco VA Health Care System)

-- Linda J. Pfiffner, PhD (Langley Porter Psychiatric Hospital and Clinics)
+- Linda J. Pfiffner, PhD (Langley Porter Psychiatric Hospital)

 - Elise Riley, PhD (Zuckerberg San Francisco General)

 - Parya Saberi, PharmD, MAS (UCSF School of Medicine)

 - Glenn-Milo Santos, PhD, MPH (UCSF School of Nursing)

 - Stacy Sterling, DrPH, MSW, MPH (Kaiser Permanente Division of Research)

 - Judy Tan, PhD (UCSF Center for AIDS Prevention Studies)

 - Andy Tompkins, MD, MHS (Zuckerberg San Francisco General)